-EDCI hosts quarterly Open House events to introduce new families to our services and programming - and to deepen connections with existing families.
-On Nov.
-17, we are hosting an Open House and Mobile Market immediately following STEAM Saturday activities.
-The Mobile Market is part of EDCI's ongoing commitment to addressing food insecurity in East Durham.
+EDCI hosts quarterly Open House events to introduce new families to our services and programming and to deepen existing connections with EDCI families.

-Volunteer activities include: mobile market set-up and assistance; Open House room set-up and technology support (i.e. running projectors for presentations), and room clean-up; sign-in table and guiding families and programming; classroom assistance in childcare rooms.
+Volunteer activities include: mobile market set-up and assistance; Open House room set-up and technology support (such as running projectors for presentations), and room cleanup; sign-in table and guiding families and programming; classroom assistance in childcare rooms.